andriy-bilynskyy/STM32-AES-Bootloader/README.md

 To encrypt application .hex file the **AES-128** algorithm is used in **CTR mode**.
 Encrypted file seems as valid .hex file but all memory content is encrypted so it's possible to flash it but it will do nothing.

-All software are compilable under Linux, see https://github.com/andriy-bilynskyy/STM32-Linux for details.
+All software are compileable under Linux, see https://github.com/andriy-bilynskyy/STM32-Linux for details.

 For debug prints semihosting is used (SEGGER RTT seems better but bootloader is used for commercial software in that case I avoid using non fully free software.)

-For demonstration cheap **Blue-Pill** STM32 board is used https://ru.aliexpress.com/item/STM32F103C8T6-ARM-STM32-arduino/32887666464.html?spm=2114.13010708.0.0.134f33edtKnEcc.
+For demonstration cheap **Blue-Pill** STM32 board is used https://www.aliexpress.com/item/32792513237.html.
 The software can be adopted to use another hardware (Just configuration for another stm32f1x MCUs, replacing HAL for another MCUs).

 ## Software components